the-drunk-coder/megra-doc/docs/function-reference/sequence-generators.md

 * name - generator name
 * sequence - sequence description
-* `:dur` - the overall duration of the cycle.
+* `:time` - the overall time of the cycle in milliseconds.
 This will be split depending on the number of events you pass in.
 The default is 800ms.
 * `:rep` - probability of repeating an event (this might change the cycle duration)
 * `:max-rep` - limits number of repetitions
 * `:rnd` - random connection probability (currently not working the way I expected it ...)